 Historical revivalism is another major theme covered in the exhibition.
 The rise of nationalism during the 19th century encouraged artists to study the past in the hope of defining national identity.
 In northern Europe the Gothic era was thoroughly reviewed while in Russia interest was focused upon the art made before Peter the Great’s policy of westernisation.
 The scarcity of authentic examples, combined with great demand, soon led to the production of imitations that made good the shortfall.
 One of the most noted makers of such work was Reinhold Vasters and the exhibition includes three spectacular examples by him.
 Other masters drew on the past in a more informal and fanciful way as can be seen in the charger by Herman Ratzersdorfer or the timepiece by Vever frères which was exhibited at the Paris Exposition Universelle in 1889.

-The importance of the Khalili Collection and the number of wonderful pieces made by Russian craftsmen make its unveiling in one of the world’s greatest museums, the State Hermitage Museum, entirely appropriate and in keeping with Professor Khalili’s wish to share his collections with the world and to promote greater understanding between people of different cultures.
+The importance of the Khalili Collection and the number of wonderful pieces made by Russian craftsmen make its unveiling in one of the world’s greatest museums, the State Hermitage Museum, entirely appropriate and in keeping with Sir David’s wish to share his collections with the world and to promote greater understanding between people of different cultures.